TryAventum/docs/src/md-docs/docs/getting-started/update.md

 1. Shut down the server.
 2. Run `git pull` or manually update the files by copy and paste the new files over the old ones and allow to overwrite.
-3. Run `node .` Aventum will detect the update and try to update itself automatically.
+3. Run `node .` Aventum will detect the update and try to update itself automatically!

 ### Docker & Kubernetes